 Categories of Special Interest

-End-of-terrace two-bay two-storey house over raised basement, built c.1860, with later single-bay extension to east end.
-M-profile pitched roof hidden behind corbelled brick eaves course with yellow brick string course and granite coping.
-Brick chimneystacks.
-Red brick walls laid in Flemish bond to ground and first floors, with granite plinth course over rendered wall to basement.
-Square-headed window openings with brick voussoirs and reveals, granite sills and replacement uPVC windows to front (south) elevation.
-Square-headed window openings with concrete lintels, brick reveals, concrete sills and replacement uPVC windows to east elevation.
-Round-headed door opening with brick voussoirs.
-Timber four-panelled door flanked by timber panelled pilasters with carved foliate console brackets supporting timber frieze and cornice with mutules having plain fanlight.
-Granite platform and steps with wrought-iron handrail.
-Brick plinth wall with wrought-iron pedestrian gate to front.
+Terraced two-bay two-storey former house over raised basement, built c.1850.
+Now converted to apartments, with return to rear (north) elevation.
+M-profile pitched roof hidden behind brick parapet wall with granite coping.
+Brick chimneystacks to party walls, rebuilt to upper courses.
+Brown brick laid in Flemish bond to ground and first floors with granite plinth course over rendered wall to basement.
+Square-headed window openings with brick voussoirs, rendered reveals, granite sills and replacement uPVC casement windows.
+Elliptical-headed door opening with brick voussoirs and moulded surround.
+Timber panelled door with later glazed panel, flanked by timber panelled pilasters with carved foliate console brackets supporting timber frieze and cornice with teardrop fanlight.
+Granite platform and steps with cast-iron bootscraper and wrought-iron handrail.
+Wrought-iron railings on rendered plinth wall with granite coping with matching wrought-iron pedestrian gate to front.